amanda-3329/amanda-3329/README.md

 # Hi there 👋
-My name is Amanda, I am a career-changer from the corporate world, looking to get my start as a Software Developer!
-I've recently completed General Assembly's Software Engineering Immersive course where I completed over 420 hours of instruction, including submitting deliverables and a final project!
-I still have a lot to learn, but am coding and studying daily to keep fresh, as I've found my new career I can be passionate about!
+My name is Amanda, I am working on expanding my skillset to become even more of an asset to any company in which I am hired.
+In Summer of 2021, I completed General Assembly's Software Engineering Immersive course where I completed over 420 hours of instruction, including submitting deliverables and a final project.
+In 2023, I then started on my Master's Program in Data Science.
+I will be updated my account soon with my recent projects.

-## 🔭 I’m currently working on:
-1️⃣ Transcription Site: Users can upload pictures of and transcribe the memories of their loved ones diaries and other hand-written momentos in order to preserve their legacies left behind.

 ## 🌱 I’m currently learning:
-1️⃣ Deep diving into React JS

-2️⃣ Mastering responsive web design

-3️⃣ Mastering Data Structures and Algorithms

-## I'm looking for help with:
-1️⃣ Responsiveness best practices
+1️⃣ Postgresql

-2️⃣ Coding Interview best practices and resources.

-3️⃣ React/Redux tips and tricks
+2️⃣ AI/ML in relation to Data Science

+## Final classes in my Master's of Science in Data Science Program
+1️⃣ FNDS Machine Learning Models

+2️⃣ Applied Machine Learning

+3️⃣ Capstone Project!

 ## 📫 How to reach me:
 email me at -> amanda.lowry329@gmail.com.